mlflow/mlflow/docs/source/concepts.rst

 The Machine Learning Workflow
 -----------------------------

-Machine learning requires experimenting with a wide range of datasets, data preparation steps and algorithms to build a model that maximizes some target metric.
+Machine learning requires experimenting with a wide range of datasets, data preparation steps, and algorithms to build a model that maximizes some target metric.
 Once you have built a model, you also need to deploy it to a production system, monitor its performance, and continuously retrain it on new data and compare with alternative models.